 The angular acceleration of the plate is drawn from a random policy

 where the randn() generates a normally-distributed random number with mean 0 and standard deviation 1, and $k$ represents the action time step.
-We chose this policy to ensure that the magnitude of pitching is very small during the early periods (prior to 0.3 convective times) when the gust has not yet reached the airfoil, largest when the gust interaction is most significant (between 0.3 and 1.5 convective time units), and small after 1.5 time units, when the gust has convected past the airfoil.
+We chose this policy to help maintain a small magnitude of angular acceleration during the early times (prior to 0.3 convective times) when the gust has not yet reached the airfoil, and then increase it significantly during the peak gust interaction (between 0.3 and 1.5 convective time units), and finally, reduce it afterward when the gust has convected past the airfoil.
 To avoid unrealistic configurations, we terminate the simulation early if $|\alpha| > 45^\circ$.
-The policy above ensures that this does not happen in every case, enabling more cases to be collected into the training set.
+The policy above helps reduce the chance for early truncation, allowing more full-length cases to be collected into the training set.
 As a result, we collect a total of $1013$ simulation cases (with a total of $72900$ vorticity snapshots) for the training and validation purpose in this study, of which 650 are truncated early.